MSLM-Electric/Forward-Back-Front-and-D-Triggers.-Rising-Falling-edges-D-Trigg-/README.md

-Forward front trigger (rising edge), Back front trigger (falling edge) and D-Trigger (for single switch for example)
+Forward front trigger (rising edge), Back front trigger (falling edge) and D-Trigger (for "single button ON/OFF switch"-like example)

 This library helps you to implement a mentioned functions/triggers for your project.
 No requires CPU Timers resources, it can be useful for FREERTOS or any RTOS, also for any platforms, because it doesn't depend on compiler.